IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

 #### Hough Transform

-We've taken a greyscale image and using edge detection we turned it into an image full of dots representing edges in the original image.
+We've taken a grayscale image and using edge detection we turned it into an image full of dots representing edges in the original image.
 Let's keep in mind that we're looking for lines.

 <br/>